 February saw a continuation of the market risk rally seen in January with dovish central banks and geopolitical tensions – centered on Brexit and US/China trade – appearing to recede.
-The FTSE 100 and FTSE 250 ended the month up 2.29% and 2.59% respectively, though AIM managed to buck the bullish trend with a decline of 1.02%.
+The Uk top 100 and UK 250 mid-cap ended the month up 2.29% and 2.59% respectively, though AIM managed to buck the bullish trend with a decline of 1.02%.

 At the sectoral level UK equities once again posted broad-based gains, though Telecomms was a notable exception to the market recovery.
 Pharmaceuticals managed to reverse January’s significant underperformance, boosted by strong earnings reports.

 UK economic data over the course of February marginally disappointed downwardly-revised expectations.
 However, the Bank of England continued to signal supportive monetary policy, while strong public finances suggested scope for additional fiscal support.
 Sterling had a mixed month, though ended stronger, as it largely tracked UK political developments related to Brexit.
 Market consensus continues to move in favour of both a delayed and ‘softer’ EU departure.